 II.
 Applying at the consulate

-Foreign citizens can apply directly at the Consulate General of the Russian Federation in Houston (1333 West Loop South, suite 1300, Houston, TX 77027).
-Prior to submitting your visa application at the consulate you must make an appointment through the electronic appointment system.
-The consulate does not accept walk-ins.
+The consulate does not accept walk-ins and is not authorized to provide visa services by mail (including passport returns).
 To apply at the consulate you are required to appear in person, and have all documents properly prepared and filled out.
 Incomplete sets of documents and/or documents with errors will not be accepted.
 Please note visa applications addressed to the visa center are not acceptable at the consulate and vice versa.
-Tourist\visa agencies can submit applications at the Russian visa center only.
+Tourist/visa agencies may submit applications at the Russian visa center only.

 III.
 Required documents